 We want our University Scholars to explore and discover.
 The SIRFs are designed to help you do just that.
 You have broad leeway in the type of project you can undertake, understanding that the project must be supervised by a faculty mentor and you are more likely to earn a SIRF in an area where you have demonstrated previous expertise and interest.

 SIRFs can be used to complete group resesarch projects as well.
-All members of your group must be University Scholars; each member should complete a separate letter of intent.
+All members of your group must be University Scholars; groups collaborate on a single letter of intent and a single application.

 Here are a few examples of projects SIRFs can be used to carry out: